izi-ecommerce/izi-api/docs/source/usage/customizing_oscarapi.rst

 .. literalinclude:: ../../../demosite/mycustomapi/urls.py

-The complete example above is available in the `Github repository of Oscar API`_ if you want to try it out.
+The complete example above is available in the `Github repository of IZI API`_ if you want to try it out.

-.. _`Github repository of Oscar API`: https://github.com/izi-ecommerce/izi-api/tree/master/demosite/
+.. _`Github repository of IZI API`: https://github.com/izi-ecommerce/izi-api/tree/master/demosite/